Tips to help you stay in the reading loop

 How do we overcome this walk of book shame?
 You can try faking it by doing an internet search on the synopsis of the book or even finding a review on Amazon or Goodreads.
-That might get you through the first moments of discussion but after awhile your book friends will leave you behind and you will, unfortunately, go back to being that bump on the book club sofa.
+That might get you through the first moments of discussion but after awhile your book friends will leave you behind and you will, unfortunately go back to being that bump on the sofa again.
 With no time left, there are ways out there that will either help you finish or at the very least keep you in the discussion loop.
-Some consider these book club controversial but to others they are lifesavers.
+Even though some consider these tips controversial to others they are reading lifesavers.

 Book movies: You've heard the ol' saying, "Don't judge a book by it's movie".
 Years ago we had a book club friend that never seemed to be able to complete the book on time.
-What she would complete though was the movie of the book.
-If there was a novel turned into movie she was there.
-The problem with book movies is that they are rarely done well.
+What this person would finish was the movie of the book.
+If there was a novel turned into a movie our friend was there.
+The problem with book to movies is that they are rarely done well.
 The movie will edit out favorite scenes, characters, quotes and even add completely different scenarios than in the novel.
-Our friends favorite line was, "Was that in the book?" or she would even describe a scene from the movie that was not in the book
+Our friends favorite line, "Was that in the book?" or this friend would even describe a scene from the movie that was not in the book.

-In the end, if you are down to the wire and rather watch a book turned into movie be aware that not everything you saw will be in the book.
-Maybe before hand, ask your book friends if it's okay if you offer up your movie opinions.
-You never know, they might enjoy a unique perspective which could make an even more great book discussion
+In the end, if you are down to the wire and rather watch a book turned into a movie, be aware that not everything you see will be in the novel.
+Maybe beforehand, ask your book friends if it's okay if you offer up your movie opinions.
+You never know, they might enjoy a unique perspective which could make an even more great book discussion.

 Some of the best books to movies: To Kill a Mockingbird, The Book Thief, The Help, Lord of the Rings, The Princess Bride, to name just a few.